 Philanthropy in India is rapidly gaining momentum, yet relevant research remains scarce.
-Therefore, the Centre for Social Impact and Philanthropy (CSIP) at Ashoka University is launching a research fellowship aimed at building this field, strengthening research capacity, and creating high-quality, rigorous outputs.
+Therefore, the Centre for Social Impact and Philanthropy (CSIP) at Ashoka University has launched a research fellowship in 2020 aimed at building this field, strengthening research capacity, and creating high quality, rigorous outputs.

-Beginning late October 2020, a cohort of 10 fellows will spend 9 months conducting research on a topic related to Indian philanthropy and giving trends.
+Beginning January 2022, a cohort of 10 fellows will spend 9 months conducting research on a topic related to Indian philanthropy and giving trends.
 The fellows are expected to undertake primary research, attend monthly calls, and participate in three online workshops to develop their skills in background research, literature review, data collection methods, analysis and writing.

 The broad areas of research for this year are as follows: